shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

-### HOL1: Exercise 2: Set up your environment on Azure to migrate servers
+## HOL1: Exercise 2: Set up your environment on Azure to migrate servers

-> **Note**: The resources are already pre-deployed in the environement.
-Users do not have to deploy the landing zone.

 ### Task 1: Create a migration assessment